jeffreyscanlon/Portfolio/ProjP1.md

 ### What can I do?
 In this section, I will provide a series of visualizations that illustrate the effectiveness of social and behavioral strategies or interventions that each of us can practice in order to practice empathy and begin healing the strong ideological divides.

-1. Strategy 1 -- Positive Intergroup Contact can reduce our prejudices and ease tensions.
+1. Strategy 1 -- Positive Intergroup Contact can reduce our prejudices and ease tensions.<br>
 Define positive intergroup contact as experiences in which people get to interact and connect with people who are different from them and from most of their normal contacts.
 (This can mean ideologically different, or differnt in terms of race, gender, sexual orientation, class, religion, and more.)

 [IMAGE SHOWING REDUCTIONS IN PREJUDICES FOR THOSE IN CONTROLLED EXPERIMENT WHO PARTICIPATED IN INTERGROUP CONTACT]

-2. Strategy 2 -- Social Perspective Taking helps us humanize others and makes us more likely to seek out intergroup contact.
+2. Strategy 2 -- Social Perspective Taking helps us humanize others and makes us more likely to seek out intergroup contact.<br>
 Define social perspective taking as the willingness and ability to infer and consider the perspectives of others who are unlike you.

 3. Strategy 3 -- Reassociation Stereotype Replacement